NRais/Projects/README.md

 # Projects
-Projects I have been working on recently, find downloads at Nathansoftware.com.
+Projects I have been working on recently, find executable downloads at <a href=nathansoftware.com>nathansoftware.com</a>.
+These sample projects vary from software I have built to cyber competitions I have taken part in to expirements and practice programming in a variety of languages.

 ## KPMG Cyber Challenge
 <img src="https://github.com/NRais/Projects/blob/master/KPMG%20Cyber%20Challenge/Images/Clipboard01.jpg" width="300" height="80">